sanskrit-coders/sanskrit-coders.github.io/content/input/keyman_pre_vedic/_index.md

 - The motivation behind some basic additions made to the basic ITRANS scheme is described [here](https://sanskrit-coders.github.io/input/optitrans/https://sanskrit-coders.github.io/input/optitrans/), along with a tabulated comparison with several other transliteration schemes.

 ## Installation and use
 Install keyman on your computer.
 Then make it use the the below kmp file.
-(In Mac, you can drag and drop the file onto the keyman settings window.)
+(In Mac, you double click that file, or you can drag and drop the file onto the keyman settings window.)

 - [kmp](https://sanskrit-coders.github.io/input/keyman_pre_vedic/itrans_devanagari_sanskrit_pre_vedic.kmp)
 - [js](itrans_devanagari_sanskrit_pre_vedic.js)